08Aristodemus24/forums-analyses/notes.md

 }
 ```

-* to setup aws infrastructure using terraform with we need to first configure our aws credentials terraform will need to authenticate to our aws account to setup our infrastructure.
+* to setup aws infrastructure using terraform with we need to first configure our aws credentia ls terraform will need to authenticate to our aws account to setup our infrastructure.
 But first we need to create a IAM role/user, so we need to go to our account and create one there and assign a policy to it directly dpeending on what service we want this IAM role/user to have access to and ultimately what terraform has access to since it uses this IAM role/user credential.
 So we create a user and create its access key and copy its access key id and secret access key.
-Next assuming we have aws cli insstalled we run aws configure and there we will be prompted to enter our aws access key id and aws secret access key which we copied earlier when we created our access keys for our IAM user.
+Next assuming we have aws cli installed we run `aws configure` and there we will be prompted to enter our aws access key id and aws secret access key which we copied earlier when we created our access keys for our IAM user.
 Then we just enter the region to which we want and we're all set.
 If we run terraform init, terraform fmt, terraform apply, then we will have this resource/service set up in our account easily, depending what services we only allowed our IAM user to setup, e.g. if we only created a credential to setup an s3 bucket then terraform will only be allowed to create this service and nothing more

 * no need for explicit create table if using dbt because of martelization, no more repeating yourself or manual creating of files with DML, or DDL statements
 * merge into in sql compares source table and target table, with materialize = 'incremental' dbt automatically compares the two older and newer tables and merges all old records to old records and adds new records to the new table